 Key Market Stats:

-- Average rent in Columbus is $1,022 per month, based on the most recent research from RENTCafé (May 2021).
+- Median rent in Columbus is $1,650 per month for a 3-bedroom home, based on the most recent research from Zumper (December 2021).

-- Most affordable neighborhoods for renting include Greenleaf, Willow Creek, and Beechwood where rents average less than $730 per month.
+- Most affordable neighborhoods for renting include Mount Vernon, North Rickenbacker, and Livingston Park North where rents average $725 per month or less.

-- Most expensive areas of Columbus to rent include NECKO, Peach District, and Weinland Park where average rents run $1,762 per month.
+- Most expensive areas of Columbus to rent include Downtown Columbus, Italian Village, and West Albany where rents range between $2,400 and $4,000 per month.

 Tracking historic price changes and measuring the affordability of housing are two of the many techniques real estate investors use to decide if investing in a specific market makes sense.